gpiemont/shell-extension-nouveau-perflvl-switcher/README.md

 there's no need to change write permission on the file (perhaps a full root authentication would be better).

 ##Debug
 Extension messages and debug informations can be found in ~/.xsession-errors.
-Just look for the lines starting with "[nouveau pm switch]".
+Just look for lines starting with "[nouveau pm switch]".

 ##Disclaimer
 Remember that card reclocking is NOT YET considered stable, so use performance level switching AT YOUR OWN RISK.